 - Integration of Telephones, televisions, vehicles, and many more.

 The capacity and growth of the IT world is absolutely mind blowing.
 It has been said that this area of careers is doubling every fourteen months, and it isn’t showing any signs of stopping anytime soon.
-In fact, this is an area in which most colleges are pushing their students to roam.
+In fact, most colleges are pushing their students to pursue a computer science degree.
 The major reason for this is because most IT professionals will have several different avenues of continuing both their education and their career paths through the booming market.

 All in all, it is nearly impossible to describe what Information Technology really is, unless you are willing to get your hands dirty with a little bit of hands-on learning.
 It is possible to learn IT from tutorials with a little patience, but otherwise, should be left up to the experts who have a keen knowledge of what makes technology tick, and why it may become buggy.
 These people can even resolve these issues, making them absolutely necessary to keep around.